Changissnz/nu_merchant_principal/README.md

      \end{cases}
 \end{equation}$$

-More advanced cases of distinguisher functions by a third-party involve the concept of learnability through trial-and-error, that is, improving of the accuracy in distinguishing a source from the reference based on
+Using $F_{-}$, agent $D$ recognizes $R_0$ as the source, when much to its chagrin by facts, it is $S$.
+More advanced cases of distinguisher functions by a third-party involve the concept of learnability through trial-and-error, that is, improving of the accuracy in distinguishing a source from the reference based on modifying the running distinguisher function (mutable, in this case) to fit for an output that recognizes $S$ as the source.